 By the Eocene, the plateau had drifted thousands of kilometers from its 90- and 122-Ma positions (e.g., Yan and Kroenke, 1993).
-Yet, surprisingly, the mantle source of the apparently Eocene volcanism at Site 1184 was compositionally similar to the source of the Kwaimbaita-type ~122- and ~90-Ma basalts (e.g., Fig. F12).
+Yet, surprisingly, the mantle source of the Eocene volcanism at Site 1184 appears to have been compositionally similar to the source of the Kwaimbaita-type ~122- and ~90-Ma basalts (e.g., Fig. 12).
 The same is true of the Paleocene and Eocene tholeiitic basalts in San Cristobal, which closely resemble the older basalt groups both elementally and isotopically (Birkhold-VanDyke et al., 1996; Neal et al., 2000).
-Although late-stage tholeiitic magmatism could have been caused by upwelling of mantle completely unrelated to the source that formed most of the plateau, the compositional similarity of the later tholeiitic basalts and those formed many tens of millions of years earlier argues that the sources of the later basalts were closely related to the mantle that formed the bulk of the plateau.
+Although late-stage tholeiitic magmatism could have been caused by upwelling of mantle completely unrelated to the source that formed most of the plateau, the compositional similarity of the later tholeiitic basalts were rather closely related to the mantle that formed the bulk of the plateau.
 Our working hypothesis is that the sources of such late-stage tholeiitic volcanism resided in fertile portions of the plateau's lithospheric mantle root that did not melt, or possibly were veined (i.e., refertilized) by migrating melts, at 122 (and/or 90) Ma.
 Such regions would be capable of melting to form tholeiitic magma if heated sufficiently, but the specific causes of melting remain obscure at present.